What is the Belun® Ring?

 Put the ring on before sleep.

-A sleep report will be generated automatically in the morning, displaying a sleep apnea risk assessment with respiratory event index (REI), autonomous nervous response (mental stress), and sleep stages.
+A sleep report will be generated automatically in the morning, displaying a sleep apnea risk assessment with respiratory event index (REI), autonomous nervous response, and sleep stages.

 The Belun Ring helps you discover the quality of your sleep — at home, comfortably, by simply putting on your ring before sleep.
 You will uncover the mysteries of: